ErinAngelita/htmlToReact/README.md

 # HTML to React Step By Step
 ******
 You will, as always need to `npm install` in the root of the project file.
+The whole project is in base HTML with jQuery for some styling and the ajax.

 There are current two scripts which you will need to run in seperate terminal shells:
   - `npm dev` -> is going to build your files to dist with webpack watch in development mode.